 Applications.
-Application for financial aid should be made to the Office of Scholarships and Financial Aids, 809 East Seventh Street, Indiana University, Bloomington, Indiana 47401; or 1207 East Thirty-eighth Street, Indianapolis, Indiana; or at any of the other Indiana University campuses.
+Application for financial aid should be made to the Office of Scholarships and Financial Aids, 809 East Seventh Street, Indiana University, Bloomington, Indiana 47401 or at any of the other Indiana University campuses.
 Incoming freshman students should apply before February 15.
 Upperclass students should apply by April 1 for renewal of previous awards and for consideration for new awards.